AustinLeath/AustinLeath/README.md

 hi, i'm [Austin Leath](https://austinleath.com), a full stack web developer and a freelance software engineer from Texas.
 I take great care in the experience, architecture, and code quality of the things I build.

-- 💼 any freelance work? do reach, [email](mailto:austinleath18@gmail.com)
+- 💼 Got any freelance work?
+Reach me at: [email](mailto:austinleath18@gmail.com)
-- 💬 ask me about anything, I am happy to help
+- 💬 Feel free to ask me about anything.

 **languages and tools:**